Children among dead in Syria barrel bomb attack

 'I lost five children'

-Activists posted videos of the barrel bomb attacks online.
+Activists posted videos of the barrel bomb attack online.
 CNN cannot independently verify their authenticity.

 The videos purportedly taken in the rebel-held area in southern Aleppo show rescuers helping survivors and searching for the missing.
 Residents dig through rubble, looking for loved ones.